0xdreadnaught/ArtifactToolkit/README.md

 ## Services

-- `artifacttoolkit-auth`: Krypte-Server pubkey/JSON based authentication service.
+- `artifacttoolkit-auth`: Krypt-Server pubkey/JSON based authentication service.

 ## Setup

 1. Clone the repository.
 2. Copy `.env-sample` to `.env` and update the environment variables as needed.
 3. Run `docker-compose up --build` to start the services.
-4. Add users to user_data.json
+4. Add users to user_data.json (required).

 ## Development